 Part Time: Monday, Tuesday and Friday (20–30 hrs/wk)

 Crew members are responsible for all daily farm operations.
 Field work includes:

 Green house and field seeding, transplanting, hand weeding, setting up irrigation, trellising, harvesting, washing and packing produce

-Planting and harvesting flowers and making bouquets for CSA and Farmers Market
+Planting and harvesting flowers and making bouquets for CSA and Farm Stand

-General animal care including feeding, watering, collecting eggs, and moving portable fences
+General poultry care including feeding, watering, collecting eggs, and moving portable fences